loighic/macro/docs/pt1a/intro2.md

 5. 'The government should implement a policy that will make 12 million people better off and no one worse off' is a normative statement.

 As you can see from these examples, normative and descriptive statements can be related.
 Economics, like all sciences, is concerned with the descriptive.
-But, economists, understanding this science as they do, are often inclined to offer (and argue for, defend, and try to justify) normative statements.
+But, economists, understanding this science as they do, can be inclined to offer (and argue for, defend, and try to justify) normative statements.

-## Marginal benefit, marginal analysis, and marginal utility
+## Marginal analysis

 **Marginal**, in the sense that we will use it, has a meaning that is close to *additional*.
 So, a *marginal analysis* examines the cost or benefit of consuming (or producing) an additional unit of a good.
-The marginal benefit is the benefit that is added by consuming (or producing) another unit.
+A *marginal benefit* is the benefit that is added by consuming (or producing) another unit.
+Similarly, a *marginal cost* is the cost that is incurred by consuming or producing an additional unit.

 For example, you might wonder what the benefit of one more hour of studying is.
 If it's your first or second hour of studying, then the benefit will be high.
 If it's your 30th hour of continuous studying, then the benefit will probably be low.
-Similarly, a firm producing cars might wonder what the cost of manufacturing one more car at its factory is.
+Similarly, a firm producing cars might wonder what the cost is of manufacturing one more car.
 Again, it depends where on the spectrum this additional unit will occur.

 **Utility**, as it is used in economics, means something like "having one's preferences satisfied," although utility is not all or nothing.
-Any event provides some number of units of utility (including zero, and perhaps negative amounts). *Utility* is not the same as *happiness*, but *happiness* is sometimes a good substitute when thinking about how economic decisions might affect a person's utility.
+Any event---eating a cookie, buying a house, going to the beach---provides some number of units of utility (including zero, and perhaps negative amounts). *Utility* is not the same as *happiness*, but *happiness* is sometimes a good substitute when thinking about how economic decisions might affect a person's utility.

 To introduce the concept of **marginal utility**, let's consider a fictional example.

-Let's say that when Bill Gates started Microsoft, he had \$2,000 in his personal bank account.
+Imagine that when Bill Gates started Microsoft, he had \$2,000 in his personal bank account.
 Then, after one year, he had \$5 million.
 After the second year, he had \$10 million, after the third he had \$15 million, and so on for the next nine years.
 Each year he added \$5 million to his personal savings (except for the first, when he added \$4,998,000), and so after 12 years he had \$60 million.
 Now, consider these questions.

 1. Just counting the happiness (or utility) that he derived from his money, which individual year do you think made him the happiest?
 Or otherwise stated, in which year did he achieve the greatest increase in utility?